Warehouse: Recent trends

 Modern warehouses commonly use a system of wide aisle pallet racking to store goods which can be loaded and unloaded using forklift trucks.

 Traditional warehousing has declined since the last decades of the 20th century, with the gradual introduction of Just In Time (JIT) techniques.
 The JIT system promotes product delivery directly from suppliers to consumer without the use of warehouses.
 However, with the gradual implementation of offshore outsourcing and offshoring in about the same time period, the distance between the manufacturer and the retailer (or the parts manufacturer and the industrial plant) grew considerably in many domains, necessitating at least one warehouse per country or per region in any typical supply chain for a given range of products.

 Recent retailing trends have led to the development of warehouse-style retail stores.
 These high-ceiling buildings display retail goods on tall, heavy-duty industrial racks rather than conventional retail shelving.
 Typically, items ready for sale are on the bottom of the racks, and crated or palletized inventory is in the upper rack.
 Essentially, the same building serves as both a warehouse and retail store.

 Another trend relates to vendor-managed inventory (VMI).
 This gives the vendor the control to maintain the level of stock in the store.
 This method has its own issue that the vendor gains access to the warehouse.

-Large exporters and manufacturers use warehouses as distribution points for developing retail outlets in a particular region or country.
-This concept reduces end cost to the consumer and enhances the production sale ratio.

-Cross-docking is a specialized type of distribution center (DC) in that little or no inventory is stored and product is received, processed (if needed) and shipped within a short timeframe.
-As in warehousing, there are different types of cross-docks.

-Reverse logistics is another type of warehousing that has become popular for environmental reasons.
-The term refers to items that are going from the end user back to the distributor or manufacturer.